The passenger whose illness caused a Transavia flight to make an emergency landing last month has died.

-In a statement to Euronews, the airliner Transavia confirmed the emergency landing was because of "medical reasons," but did not say if it was due to the man's odour.
+In a statement to Euronews earlier this month, the airliner Transavia confirmed the emergency landing was because of "medical reasons," but did not say if it was due to the man's odour.

 However, due to privacy legislation, the airline said it "cannot disclose details about individual cases."